zeagle848/todo-list/README.md

 ## Development Notes

 At its core, this todo list application is very similar to the [library](https://github.com/zeagle848/Library) application I developed.
-It makes use of forms within a modal, it has to dynamically update the home screen with HTML items, the user has to be ability to edit these items and the storage of the application is controlled through a class module.
-The difference lies in the complexity.
+It makes use of forms within a modal, it has to dynamically update the home screen with HTML items and the user has to be ability to edit these items.
+The difference lies in its complexity and the way we handle storage

 ### Modals and Displaying Todo Items